-These collective improvements, plus the sensational showings at the Kingwood in late April, have lifted Frasor to the #5 national ranking at the point guard position by TheInsiders.
-As you expected, a rush of attention from college coaches came as soon the tournament wrapped up on April 25.
+These collective improvements, plus the sensational showings at the Kingwood in late April, have lifted Frasor to the No. 5 national ranking at the point guard position by TheInsiders.
+As was expected, a rush of attention from college coaches came as soon the tournament wrapped up April 25.
 There were still five days left in the month, allowing coaches one last week to come visit him at his high school.
 A mad rush of phone calls came as schools made their plea to enter the recruitment of this red-hot floor general, but several were turned away.

 The Tarheels and Roy Williams put an offer on the table as quickly as that Monday.
 Kansas came in and pleaded for a visit.
-Schools that had been in contact and not yet offered now hurried to do so.
+Schools that had been in contact but had not yet offered now hurried to do so.
 North Carolina State made their offer, as did Michigan State.
-The Spartans are an interesting player to watch in this race because they see a greater need for Frasor now than they did two months ago.
-It was mid-March when they were informed of the decommitment of Eric Devendorf, also a 6'3" guard who can play both backcourt positions and is currently ranked the #4 shooting guard in this class.
-Tom Izzo made it a point to shadow Frasor in Houston and the next week came to visit Brother Rice HS with an assistant and a scholarship offer.
+The Spartans are an interesting team to watch in this race because they see a greater need for Frasor now than they did two months ago.
+It was mid-March when they were informed of the de-commitment of Eric Devendorf, also a 6-3 guard who can play both backcourt positions and is currently ranked the No. 4 shooting guard in this class.
+Tom Izzo made it a point to shadow Frasor in Houston and the next week came to visit Brother Rice with an assistant and a scholarship offer.

-"Michigan State had a really good presentation and opened my eyes," the recruit recounts.
+"Michigan State had a really good presentation and opened my eyes," Frasor said.